CuyZ/Valinor/docs/pages/serialization/normalizing-json.md

 ## Passing `json_encode` flags

 By default, the JSON normalizer will only use `JSON_THROW_ON_ERROR` to encode non-boolean scalar values.
-There might be use-cases where projects will need flags like `JSON_JSON_PRESERVE_ZERO_FRACTION` and/or other flags.
+There might be use-cases where projects will need flags like `JSON_JSON_PRESERVE_ZERO_FRACTION`.

-This can be achieved by passing these flags to the `JsonNormalizer#withOptions` method:
+This can be achieved by passing these flags to the `JsonNormalizer::withOptions()` method:

 ```php
 namespace My\App;